mkitzan/tabular-print/README.rst

 Usage
 =====

-First import the function 'table' from tabular-print
+First import the function 'table' from tabular print

 ::

-    from tabular_print import table
+    from tabularprint import table

 For a standard table use